Teaching

 I approach music education from the perspective of the student and their goals and needs.
 Every student is unique and is learning for different reasons; whether this is to learn a new skill, taking music examinations or just to have fun and enjoy music-making.

 Juliana is a musician and music teacher based in Sheffield, and has a decade of experience teaching individuals, small groups and whole classes of all ages and abilities, in music services/hubs, schools, music schools and privately, and is comfortable teaching musical notation and by ear.
-She currently teaches as a recorder specialist and conducts the recorder consort at the Sheffield Music Academy, and conducts recorder groups for the South Yorkshire Recorder Academy.
-She tutored for the Birmingham Schools Recorder Ensemble (grades 1-5) and the Birmingham Schools Recorder Sinfonia (grades 5-8) for three years before moving to Sheffield,
+She currently teaches as a recorder specialist and conducts the recorder ensemble at the Sheffield Music Academy.
+She tutored for the Birmingham Schools Recorder Ensemble (grades 1-5) and the Birmingham Schools Recorder Sinfonia (grades 5-8+) for three years before moving to Sheffield,

-Instruments offered: recorders, tin/penny whistle, low whistles, flute, piano, theory
+Instruments offered: recorders, tin/penny whistle, low whistles, piano

 Her lessons and workshops can be tailored to your needs and are also available online via zoom.
 If you would like to discuss your options please get in touch via julianajoyday@gmail.com.